-Centralian Middle School has an established wellbeing team which meets with the purpose of providing a forum, for representatives from both onsite school programs (CLONTARF, Girls Academy) and other school representatives (HLO’s, AIEW, School Nurse, Counsellor and the Assistant Principal) to participate in the strategic planning, implementation, and the ongoing evaluation, of the wellbeing of students, staff and families of the school community.
+Centralian Middle School has an established wellbeing team which meets with the purpose of providing a forum, for representatives from both onsite school programs (CLONTARF, STARS) and other school representatives (HLO’s, AIEW, School Nurse, Counsellor and the Assistant Principal) to participate in the strategic planning, implementation, and the ongoing evaluation, of the wellbeing of students, staff and families of the school community.

 The wellbeing team is also responsible for providing an opportunity for confidential peer discussion, information sharing, support and debriefing.